ENHANCE-PET/PUMA/README.md

 ### Naming Conventions 🏷️

 - For DICOM directories, no specific naming is required.
-- For NIFTI files, the file should start with the modality tag (e.g., 'PET_' or 'CT_') followed by the desired name.
-For example, 'PET_MySample.nii.gz'.
+- For NIFTI files, the file should start with the DICOM modality tag (e.g., 'PT_' or 'CT_') followed by the desired name.
+For example, 'PT_MySample.nii.gz'.

 Note: All the PET and CT images related to a tracer should be placed in the same directory named after the tracer.